haxys/MTGA-Decks/Notes/deckbuilding.md

 1. **Choosing a Format:** Select a format that aligns with your playgroup and goals, understanding the unique characteristics of formats like Standard, Historic, and Commander.
 2. **Choosing a Theme:** Draw inspiration from card interactions, mechanics, and personal ideas.
 Balance thematic elements with functionality to create cohesive and enjoyable decks.
-3. **Choosing the Cards:** Focus on key cards and Synergies, build a balanced Mana Curve, and select versatile cards to adapt to various game situations.
+3. **Choosing the Cards:** Focus on key cards and synergies, build a balanced Mana Curve, and select versatile cards to adapt to various game situations.
 4. **Testing the Deck:** Start with initial testing against bots, transition to public play, and iterate based on feedback to refine your deck’s performance.
 5. **Revising the Deck:** Regularly evaluate and update your deck, manage the Sideboard effectively, and handle major overhauls with a strategic approach.
 6. **Advanced Techniques:** Adjust Color Identity and Mana Ratios, incorporate new sets, track changes with Git, and document revisions to maintain a high-performing deck.